deckgo/deckdeckgo/docs/docs/components/app-components-lazy-img/app-components-lazy-img.md

 ### Fallback

-In case the browsers would not support the Intersection Observer, images are going to be loaded without any delay when the component load respectively if the browser does not implement the Intersection Observer API images are displayed and not lazy loaded.
+In case the browser would not support the native native lazy-loading or the Intersection Observer API, images are going to be loaded without any delay when the component load respectively if the browser does not implement the Intersection Observer API images are displayed and not lazy loaded.

 ### Trying it out